-Upstairs the central hallway accesses two bedrooms and a bathroom.
-The space containing the bathroom has been heavily altered and reflect recent, nonhistoric remodeling, while the remaining bedrooms and closets are relatively unchanged.
-Character-defining features of these spaces include: the hardwood floors; the plaster walls and interior window trim, paneled wood doors with original hardware, and the spatial arrangement of the rooms.
+Upstairs the central hallway accesses two bedrooms.
+The bedrooms and closets are relatively unchanged with the exception of the carpeted floors.
+Character-defining features of these spaces include: the plaster walls and interior window trim, paneled wood doors with original hardware, and the spatial arrangement of the rooms.